Skip to content

 1. Relevance

-• Embedding Similarity: Cosine similarity between the input text and the concept name.
+• Embedding Similarity: Cosine similarity between the input text embedding and the concept embedding.
+Requires omop-graph[emb] and a configured KnowledgeGraphEmbeddingConfiguration — see the Knowledge Graph docs and the omop-emb documentation for setup.

 2. Parsimony: Distance Penalty